Ergodic Mean-Field Games with aggregation of Choquard-type: Introduction

 where we denoted $\beta=\frac{2N}{N+\al}$.
-Hence, $\inf_{(m,w)\in \mathcal{K}_M} \mathcal{E}(m,w)$ is well defined and by means of classical direct methods and compactness arguments we are able to construct minimizers.
-Then a linearization argument and a convex duality theorem permit to show that minimizers $(m,w)$ of $\E$ correspond to solutions to the MFG system \eqref{1} (for more details we refer to \cite{CC, CeCi}).
-In the \textit{mass-critical regime}, namely for $\al=N-\g'$, the energy is bounded from below just for mass $M$ sufficiently small, and we may constuct in this range global minimizers.
+Hence, $\inf_{(m,w)\in \mathcal{K}_M} \mathcal{E}(m,w)$ is well defined and by means of classical direct methods and compactness arguments, it is possible to construct global minimizers.
+Then a linearization argument and a convex duality theorem allow us to show that minimizers $(m,w)$ of $\E$ correspond to solutions to the MFG system \eqref{1} (for more details we refer to \cite{CC, CeCi}).
+In the \textit{mass-critical regime}, namely for $\al=N-\g'$, the energy is bounded from below just for sufficiently small masses $M$, and we may construct in this range global minimizers.
 In the \textit{mass-supercritical regime}, namely for $0<\al<N-\g'$, the energy is not bounded from below in general so no global minimum can be found.
-Nontheless some compactness of sequences with finite energy is still available, in particular a priori estimates for $m$ in $L^\frac{2N}{N+\al}(\R^N)$ (see \eqref{stima m_p 2}), and so a local minimum may be present.
-We may look on a minimization problem adding a smallness constraint on the $L^\frac{2N}{N+\al}(\R^N)$ norm of $m$ and we may show that if the total mass of $m$ is sufficiently small, then the constraint minimizers are actually local free minimizers of the problem.
-When the total mass of $m$ is not too large, we expect then existence of critical points of $\E$ that do not need to be minimizers (called \textit{bound states} in the NLS literature).
-So, actually, the same result as in Theorem \ref{teo esist fix} could also be obtained by using variational argument.

-It remains open the problem of existence of classical solutions to the MFG system for $\alpha\in [N-2\gamma', N)$ when $V\equiv 0$.
-In a forthcoming paper we plan to investigate this issue by using the variational approach, and concentration-compactness type arguments.
+Nonetheless some compactness of sequences with finite energy is still available in the \textit{Hardy-Littlewood-Sobolev-subcritical regime} $N-2\g'\leq \al<N-\g'$.
+In particular, we may consider a minimization problem adding a smallness constraint on the $L^\frac{2N}{N+\al}(\R^N)$ norm of $m$ and we may show that if the total mass of $m$ is sufficiently small, then the constrained minimizers are actually local free minimizers of the problem.
+This procedure would provide solutions to the Mean-Field Game which should coincide with the solutions we obtained in Theorem \ref{teo esist fix} for $\al\in(N-2\g',N-\g')$ by using Schauder Fixed Point Theorem and imposing a smallness condition on the $L^\frac{2N}{N+\al}(\R^N)$ norm of $m$.
+A similar procedure for constructing local minimizers has recently been developed for MFG in bounded domains with Neumann boundary conditions and local aggregative interaction potential of polynomial type (i.e. with a nonlinear Schr\"odinger type potential), we refer to \cite{CirCosVerzini}.
+Moreover, since the energy is becoming more and more negative as the $L^\frac{2N}{N+\al}(\R^N)$ norm of $m$ increases (as it can be observed by a simple rescaling argument), then we expect that with a nontrivial adaptation of the mountain-pass theorem, it should be possible to construct in the Hardy-Littlewood-Sobolev-subcritical regime $N-2\gamma'< \alpha<N-\gamma'$ also solutions to the MFG with a min-max procedure (analogously to what is done in the case of normalized Choquard equation, see \cite{LiYe}).
+We plan to investigate this issue in a forthcoming paper.